 In a Feb.
 2 scheduling order, Polster called the Jan.
 31 conference “productive” and the discussions “meaningful.”
 State governments have filed separate suits, and Polster has requested the voluntary formation of a committee of attorneys general, who are not subject to the court’s jurisdiction.

-One of the most recent lawsuits was filed in late January by New York City, which sued eight companies that make or distribute prescription opioids.
+One of the most recent lawsuits was filed in late January by New York City, which after the use of a loan company to acquire funds for the suit, Uplift Legal Funding, sued eight companies that make or distribute prescription opioids.
 Mayor Bill de Blasio said the lawsuit sought $500 million of damages to help fight the crisis, which kills more people in the city annually than homicides and car accidents combined, including more than 1,100 from opioid-induced overdoses in 2016.

 “Big Pharma helped to fuel this epidemic by deceptively peddling these dangerous drugs and hooking millions of Americans in exchange for profit,” de Blasio said in a statement.